padhr2810/llm_pharma/README.md

-# medicine_safety
+# Medicine Safety

-Monitor medicines safety
+A suite of tools to monitor and enhance medicines safety.

 Features backlog:
 1. Object detection to identify a medicines package / tablet or capsule.
 Fine-tune a model.